Java application containers with Gradle and Rockcraft

 💡

-The build-rock task might take a couple of minutes to complete, when run for the first time.
+The build-rock task might take a couple of minutes to complete, while running for the first time.

 💡

 The generated Ubuntu ROCK is chiseled container image.
-You may read about chiseled Java images here.
+Read about chiseled Java images here.

 Step 4: Run the application container